FAQ: Questions and answers all around the coronavirus

 6. Information in connection with day-care centres and schools can be found here.

 IN ADDITION, THE FOLLOWING MUST BE COMPLIED WITH IN BREMEN:

 1. I am vaccinated or have passed through a Corona infection - do I still have to get tested or go into quarantine after a trip?

-Exempt from all testing obligations - both in companies and at the hairdresser, a medical food care establishment or for instance at Bremerhaven Zoo - are all persons who have full vaccination protection against coronavirus or who had a Corona infection within the past six months.
-Complete vaccination protection is in place from the 15th day after the final vaccination.
-Proof of an infection must have been obtained by PCR testing and is valid for six months after the end of quarantine.
+Exempt from all testing obligations are all persons who are able to demonstrate full vaccination protection against coronavirus or to prove a Corona infection within the past six months.
+Full vaccination protection is in place from the 15th day after the final vaccination.
+Proof of an infection must have been obtained by PCR testing and is valid for six months after testing.

 2. Where do I have to wear a mask?